Littlehampton Town Centre Public Realm Improvements

 - Phase Four – Surrey Street to the Look and Sea Centre and the links with Pier Road and New Road (No funding available yet.)

 - Phase Five – The War Memorial roundabout in Beach Road (No funding available yet).

 Work is due to start in 2021.

 The planned public realm improvements is a major civil engineering project, involving highways, utility suppliers, complex legal issues and extremely detailed tendering and contract work.

 In 2020, the Coronavirus pandemic impacted on our efforts to progress the scheme as we quite rightly focused on supporting local shops and businesses devastated by the impact of COVID-19.

 The initial tendering process, in September 2020, revealed the £3.5 million in funding currently available was insufficient to complete the first three phases of the scheme as originally planned.

 A new tendering process was undertaken, focussing on the pedestrianised High Street and improvements to the junction with East Street and along Beach Road.

-Work may take place in different areas simultaneously providing this will not cause too much disruption.
+It is hoped work will start in 2021, and may take place in different areas simultaneously, providing this will not cause too much disruption.